- Why do we collect data?

 NJR Email News Update Bulletins

 The provision of name, job title and personal email contact data is needed should the subscriber wish to receive NJR news and events bulletin updates, and other optional information, relevant to their work or interests.
 The subscriber can also voluntarily opt in by ticking a box to receive information by email on each of NJR’s other information services.
 The contact data is stored in our password protected email system and used exclusively by our Communication Manager to enable bulletins and these other information updates, where ticked, to be sent.
 NJR will retain this personal data for as long as NJR is funded or until the person unsubscribes from the bulletin, which they can do at any time.

-NJR communication staff control the data and do not share this with any third parties, but it can also potentially be accessed by our CRM provider MailChimp.
+NJR communication staff manage the collection of data from interested stakeholders and do not share this with any third parties.

 NJR GDPR Commitment Statement

 This statement is supplementary to the Healthcare Quality Improvement Partnership’s GDPR commitment statement which you can find here